ArturSkrzeta/Support-Vector-Machine-with-Numpy-and-Python/README.md

     - the first value of the array a is multiplied by the first value of the array b <br>
     - then second value from the array a is multiplied by the secon second value from the array b etc... <br>
     - it keeps multipling until the lenght of the first vector is reached <br>
-    - restults from all the multiplications are summed up into one scalar value <br>
+    - restults from all the multiplications are summed up into one scalar value (with one-dimensional arrays) or value wrapped up in a new calculated array (with multi-dimensional arrays). <br>
   <li>

 </ul>